Medical Necessity, Insurance and Private PayWhy we are a private pay center

-As Marriage and Family therapists our primary focus is on helping people develop develop relational harmony in their familial, work, congregational and community systems.
-Relational counseling or therapy however, is generally not covered by insurance companies because such services are not considered medically necessary.
+As a Marriage and Family therapist, my primary focus is on helping people develop relational harmony in their familial, work, congregational and community systems.
+Relational counseling or therapy, however, is generally not covered by insurance companies because such services are not considered medically necessary.

-Which means that couples, families, individuals, partners, parents, and organizations who want to expand and further develop some facet of their relational self are not considered medically appropriate for medial treatment and medical reimbursement.
+This means that couples, families, individuals, partners, parents, and organizations who want to expand and further develop some facet of their relational self are not considered medically appropriate for medical treatment and medical reimbursement.

 Safe and Secure

-As a private counseling center, we are not obligated or required to release any client information to an outside third party.
+As a private practice therapist, who does not transmit PHI electronically to an outside third-party entity, I am not obligated or required to release any client information to an outside third party.

-Which means that we will never release your Protected Health Information (PHI) without your written permission and a client directed reason to do so.
+This means that I will never release your Protected Health Information (PHI) without your written permission and a client-directed reason to do so.

 Limits to Confidentiality